Dre Campbell Farm

 3. Inspect the Fruits

-Ensure that the fruits are free from any damage or blemishes before bagging.
+Ensure the fruits are free of damage or blemishes before bagging.

 4. Place the Bags